-TABLE(x,z) identical to TABLE(x,z,1); example: table(summ,q1) returns the hor. tune of the Twiss summary table "summ".
+TABLE(x,z) accesses value of the named table column "z" of table "x"; example: table(summ,q1) returns the hor. tune of the Twiss summary table "summ".

 TABLE(x,y,z) accesses value of the named table column "z" for element "y" (first table row with that name) of table "x"; example: table(twiss,mb.12,betx) returns the beta_x at element mb.12 from the Twiss table "twiss".
 When the element is called with its proper name, as in the example above, the value is returned at the first occurrence of the element of this name.
-If the value is needed at an occurrence number: NNN, then "[NNN]" has to be appended to the name, e.g. in the above example one obtains the betx of the 23th occurrence of the element "mb.12" by changing the example to: "table(twiss,mb.12[23],betx)".
+If the value is needed at a occurrence number: NNN, then "[NNN]" has to be appended to the name, e.g. in the above example one obtains the betx of the 23th occurrence of the element "mb.12" by changing the example to: "table(twiss,mb.12[23],betx)".
 Mind you that the old, but little known, form: "table(twiss,mb.12->23,betx)" continues to work.
 Lastly, if NNN exceeds the maximum occurrence number the return value is arbitrarily small.